yihui/yihui.org/content/pkg-printr.md

      coef(object, ...)
      coefficients(object, ...)
+     ## Default S3 method:
+     coef(object, complete = TRUE, ...)
+     ## S3 method for class 'aov'
+     coef(object, complete = FALSE, ...)

 Arguments:

   object: an object for which the extraction of model coefficients is
           meaningful.

+complete: for the default (used for 'lm', etc) and 'aov' methods:
+          logical indicating if the full coefficient vector should be returned also in case of an over-determined system where some coefficients will be set to 'NA', see also 'alias'.
+Note that the default _differs_ for 'lm()' and 'aov()' results.

      ...: other arguments.